zzzprojects/docs/eval-expression.net/pages/documentations/linq-dynamic.md

 The LINQ SelectManyDynamic projects each element of a sequence to an IEnumerable and flattens the resulting sequences into one sequence.
 You can use a dynamic string expression to select a specific column.

-In this example, we will dynamically select products from different catalog, and returns the full products list.
+In this example, we will dynamically select products from different catalogs, and return the full products list.

 ```csharp
 var product1 = new Product() { Name = "C# Eval Expression", Url = "https://eval-expression.net/" };